Culture+

 Meeting the positive duty requires proactive commitment.

-We help organisations build legally robust and genuinely effective prevention systems — workplaces where every person is treated with dignity and respect, and compliance with the positive duty is demonstrable.
+We help organisations build legally robust and genuinely effective prevention systems — workplaces where every person is treated with dignity and respect, and compliance with the positive duty under the Sex Discrimination Act is demonstrable.